cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ```

 Not all optimizations support the `aggressive` level.
 For those the level `aggressive` is the same as `basic`.
-The complete list of available optimizations, including the option name for setting the level of givn optimization
+The complete list of available optimizations, including the option name for setting the level of given optimization
 and availability of the aggressive optimization level is:

 | Optimization                                                    | Option name                 | Aggressive |